 Panic attacks are abrupt feelings of panic triggered by a perceived immediate threat or danger.
 Panic attacks can induce rapid heart rate, shortness of breath, and chest pains that sometimes are misidentified as heart attacks.
 Many times, the anxiety is surrounding the fear of a future panic attack and struggling with intense symptoms, so individuals begin to avoid places or situations that were thought to trigger intense bodily sensations.

 A growing body of research has linked genetics and anxiety.
-Additionally, there is an assumption that some responses to everyday situations are learned behaviors children by adults.
+Additionally, there is an assumption that some responses to everyday situations are learned behaviors of children by adults.
 If you had a primary caregiver that exhibited anxiety symptoms in response to everyday stressors, children may be prone to modeling those behaviors.

 Those who have experienced trauma or witnessed traumatic events are at a higher risk of anxiety.